Dan-Patterson/geonumeracy/docs/clipping.md

 The image to the right shows the results of intersecting two sets of segments which coincedently form two polygons.

+The sequential steps show how each segment of the `clipper` intersects with the segments of `poly`.

+The clips are keep in a `left of` and `right of` containers (read... outside vs inside).

+The `right of` data are used in the next clipping step... and so on, and so on.

+At the end, it is simply a matter of organizing the `outside` and `inside` bits (aka, erase and clip).

+Note the word `simply`.
+This is where the `yeah but...` comments start.
+All the corner cases, where things aren't so *simple*.

+The journey begins.

+---

 The intersection points between the point sets was determined using ``p_c_p`` below.

 The coordinates for the inputs are.